maomingyang1314/MACOS--AMD-3700X-TUFB450-ROG5700XT-/README.md

   MacOS：10.15.7 （EFI）
   11.0.1（EFI2）
 EFI3 updated Opencore 0.6.4 to better adapt to Macos 11.0.1.
 EFI2.9.7 update is Opencore 0.6.7 version.
+Support Big sur.

-Support Big sur After my personal test, the audio that comes with the motherboard can be output from the I/O on the front of the chassis.
+After my personal test, the audio that comes with the motherboard can be output from the I/O on the front of the chassis.
 I haven’t debugged the input yet.
 The system recognizes it as Intel i5 and the graphics card recognizes normally.
 I haven’t tested the edited video yet.

   If you encounter problems, please leave your valuable comments